 See in Glossary.
 Use this mode if other Renderers interact with Sprites and objects on the Tilemap.

-In this mode, the Tilemap Renderer sorts Sprites based on their position on the Tilemap and the sorting properties set in the Tilemap Renderer.
-For example, this allows a character Sprite to go in-between obstacle Sprites (see example below).
+In this mode, the Tilemap Renderer sorts sprites based on their position on the Tilemap and the sorting properties set in the Tilemap Renderer.
+For example, this allows a character sprite to go in-between obstacle sprites (refer to the example below).

-To correctly sort and render Tile Sprites on an Isometric Z as Y Tilemap, the Transparency Sort Axis must be set to a Custom Axis.
-First set the Renderer Mode to ‘Individual Mode’ and go to to Edit > Settings > Graphics.
+To sort and render tile sprites on an Isometric Z as Y Tilemap, set the Transparency Sort Axis to a Custom Axis.
+To do this: